Grundig: 1980s

-Germany's first colour television projector was started by Grundig in 1981.
+Germany's first colour television projector was started by Grundig in 1980.
 The next year, the second generation electronic notepad was developed and marketed.
 Philips increased its stake in the company and Max Grundig no longer controlled business management in 1984.

 1990s

 In 1991, Grundig entered the telephony equipment market starting with its cordless telephone.
 In 1993, the Grundig TV was based on a 16:9 picture format for signal transmission.
 In 1995 and 1996, the company included 3-D sound systems, TVs, satellite receivers and other initiatives that included interactive user guidance.
-However, Philips ended its stake in the company by 1997-8.
+However, Philips divested of its investment in the company by 1997–8.

 2000s

-At the end of June 2000 the company relocated its headquarters in Fürth to Nuremberg-Langwasser.
-Grundig had a turnover of €1.281 billion the following year.
+At the end of June 2000 Grundig relocated its headquarters in Fürth to Nuremberg-Langwasser.
+The company had a turnover of €1.281 billion the following year.
 In autumn 2002, Grundig's banks did not extend the company's lines of credit, leaving the company with an April 2003 deadline to announce insolvency.
 Grundig AG declared bankruptcy in 2003.
-In 2004 Britain's Alba plc and the Turkish Koç's Beko jointly took over Grundig Home InterMedia System, Grundig's consumer electronics division.
+In 2004 the UK's Alba plc and the Turkish Koç's Beko jointly took over Grundig Home InterMedia System, Grundig's consumer electronics division.
 In 2007 Alba sold its half of the business to Koç for US$50.3 million, although it retained the license to use the Grundig brand in the UK until 2010, and in Australasia until 2012.

 In 2007 Grundig Mobile announced the U900 Linux-based mobile phone.

 At the end of 2007 Turkey's Koç Holding took full ownership of Grundig Multimedia, the parent company of Grundig Intermedia GmbH in Nuremberg.

 2010s

-The company continued on to entertainment electronics, electrical, and home appliances.
-Eventually, the company entered the white goods sector in 2013, thus becoming the EU's only consumer electronics company covering the full range.
+The company continued on to produce entertainment electronics, electrical, and home appliances.
+The company entered the white goods sector in 2013, thus becoming the EU's only consumer electronics company covering the full range.
+Grundig closed its Nuremberg offices in 2016 in order to share working space with Beko, then headquartered at Neu-Isenburg.

 Present

-Grundig's headquarters are in Frankfurt, Germany.
-Worldwide, the Grundig company employs an additional 1,600 people in production, R&D and sales.
-Grundig designs products aiming for the highest energy conservation.
-The company is organized into three product groups – consumer electronics, small domestic appliances and large household appliances.
+Grundig Intermedia was merged with Beko into Beko Grundig Deutschland GmbH, moved again to Eschborn, still in the Frankfurt metropolitan area, and renamed Beko Germany GmbH in late 2023.
+Worldwide, the Grundig brand employs 1,600 people in production, research and development and sales.
+The brand is organized into three product groups: consumer electronics, small domestic appliances and large household appliances.